dlicht110/compiler-construction/BNFC-example.md

 # BNFC Self Check

-See the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) for more material.
+See the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) for reference and more detail.

 ## Parsing C--